Homomorphisms between multidimensional constant-shape substitutions: Precisions on bijective constant-shape substitutions

 \section{Precisions on bijective constant-shape substitutions}

-Bijective constant-shape substitutions were studied before in \cite{frank2005multidimensional}, where was proved that the subshift associated to a bijective constant-shape substitution, with a diagonal expansion matrix is measurable-theoretic isomorphic to a skew product of one-dimensional odometers.
-In \cite{bustos2021admissible} was studied the normalizer group of a bijective substitution with diagonal expansion matrices and supports of the form $\prod\limits_{i=1}^{d}[0,l_{i}]$.
+Bijective substitutions are of great interest because of their mixed dynamic spectrum.
+They are never almost 1-to-1 extensions of their maximal equicontinuous factor.
+Bijective substitutions were studied before in \cite{frank2005multidimensional} for block substitutions, where it was proved that the substitutive subshift is measurable-theoretic isomorphic to a skew product of one-dimensional odometers.
+Also, \cite{bustos2022admissible} studied the normalizer group of bijective block substitutions.
+We extend the study by describing the normalizer group for general constant-shape substitutions.
+To do this, we relate the linear representation group with different types of supports of the substitution and non-diagonal expansion matrices.

-We start with a characterization of the automorphism group of aperiodic bijective primitive constant-shape substitutions.
-Then, we will extend the study of the normalizer group, relating this set with different types of supports of the substitution and non diagonal expansion maps.
-We also describe the nonexpansive half-spaces (more precisely nondeterministic directions) of a substitution subshift, by the supporting hyperplanes to $\conv(F_{n}^{\zeta})$ (\cref{NonExpansiveHalfspacesSupportingConvexHull}).
+We start with a characterization of the automorphism group of substitutive subshifts from aperiodic bijective primitive constant-shape substitutions.
+Then, we describe the nondeterministic directions of a substitutive subshift, by the supporting hyperplanes to $\conv(F_{n}^{\zeta})$ (\cref{NonExpansiveHalfspacesSupportingConvexHull}).
 We then emphasize when the convex hull of the digit tile $\conv(T_{\zeta})$ is a polytope, because this implies strong geometrical restrictions on the supporting hyperplanes.
-Conversely, we provides a checkable combinatorial condition to ensure a half space to be nonexpansive (\cref{CorollaryNonExpansiveHalfspacesBijectiveSubstitutions}).
+Conversely, we provide a checkable combinatorial condition to ensure a vector to be nondeterministic (\cref{CorollaryNonExpansiveHalfspacesBijectiveSubstitutions}).
 Finally, we deduce dynamical consequences for $(X_{\zeta},S,\Z^{d})$ on the normalizer group.
-For instance, the normalizer group is virtually generated by the shift action (\cref{FinalTheoremNormalizerGroupPolytopeCase}) and we provide restrictions on the symmetry group (\cref{PropositionAboutMatricesPolytopeCase}).
+For instance, the normalizer group is virtually generated by the shift action (\cref{FinalTheoremNormalizerGroupPolytopeCase}) and we provide restrictions on the linear representation group (\cref{PropositionAboutMatricesPolytopeCase}).
 It follows all the results of the previous sections may apply in this case.